 1. Introduction and Purpose

-This procedure sets out the expected oral examination process for postgraduate research degrees at the University of Manchester.
+This procedure sets out the expected oral examination process for all postgraduate research degrees at the University of Manchester.

 2. Scope and definitions

-This procedure is applicable to examiners, academics, support staff and all full-time and part-time PGRs of the following degrees:
+This procedure is applicable to examiners, University of Manchester staff, external examiners and all full-time and part-time postgraduate research students (PGRs) of all postgraduate degrees (where an oral examination is being held):

+This document should be referred to along with the relevant degree Ordinances and Regulations and the relevant degree examination policy:

+Examination of Doctoral Degrees Policy

+Examination of Master of Philosophy (MPhil) Degrees Policy

+Examination of Master of Science (Msc by Research) and Master of Enterprise (MEnt) Degrees Policy.

-Deviation from this procedure will only be considered in the most exceptional circumstances and must be agreed in writing with the candidate before the oral examination takes place.
+Any deviation from this procedure will only be considered in the most exceptional circumstances and prior approval / PGR candidate agreement is required before the examination takes place.

-Enquiries about deviation from this procedure should be directed to the appropriate PGR office who may, where necessary, consult with the Faculty Associate Dean for Postgraduate Research, the Associate Vice-President for Postgraduate Research and/or the Postgraduate Researchers Management Group (PRMG) via the Research Degrees and Researcher Development Team.

-This document should be referred to along with the relevant degree and the relevant degree examination policy:

-.

 3. Roles and Responsibilities

-It is the responsibility of examiners, academics, support staff and PGRs as defined in 2.1 to adhere to this procedure.
+It is the responsibility of University of Manchester staff, external examiners and PGRs as defined in 2.1 to adhere to this procedure.

-4. Purposes of the Doctoral Oral Examination
+4. Purposes of a Postgraduate Research Degree Oral Examination

-The purposes of the oral examination are:

-To enable the examiners to assure themselves that the thesis and the research it reports are the candidate’s own work.
-Where the thesis is Journal format there may be sections that are co-authored.
-The copyright statement at the beginning of the thesis must make it clear which sections are collaborative or not the student’s own work to enable the examiners to assure themselves that the thesisand the research it reports are the candidate’s own work.
+To enable the examiners to assure themselves that the thesis / dissertation and the research it reports are the candidate’s own work.
+Where the thesis / dissertation is Journal format there may be sections that are co-authored.
+The copyright statement at the beginning of the thesis / dissertation must make it clear which sections are collaborative or not the candidate’s own.

-To give the candidate an opportunity to defend the thesis, clarify any obscurities that the examiners have identified and discuss the subject of the thesis in its disciplinary and/or interdisciplinary context.
+To give the candidate an opportunity to defend the thesis / dissertation, clarify any obscurities that the examiners have identified and discuss the subject of the thesis / dissertation in its disciplinary and / or interdisciplinary context.

-To enable the candidate to demonstrate a firm understanding of the field of research and thus give the examiners an opportunity to assess the candidate’s broader knowledge of the field or discipline within which the thesis falls.
+To enable the candidate to demonstrate a firm understanding of the field of research and thus give the examiners an opportunity to assess the candidate’s broader knowledge of the field or discipline within which the thesis / dissertation falls.

-9. Examining a Journal Format Thesis

-A Journal Format thesis allows a doctoral candidate to incorporate sections that are in a format suitable for submission for publication in a peer-reviewed journal.
-Apart from the inclusion of such materials, the thesis must conform to the same standards expected for a standard thesis and examiners must be satisfied that the degree criteria has been met before recommending an award.
-Further details on Journal Format can be found in the University’s Presentation of Theses Policy and the Journal Format Theses - Guiding Principles.

-9. The Oral Examination - Timeframe
+5. The Oral Examination - Timeframe

-The oral examination must take place without undue delay, normally within twelve working weeks from the date the thesisis sent to the examiners.
+The oral examination must take place without undue delay, normally within twelve working weeks from the date the thesis / dissertation is sent to the examiners.

-Candidates must be available to attend the oral examination from the time that the thesis is submitted.
-Candidates may only delay their oral examination in very exceptional circumstances and must apply to the appropriate school/department/division or Faculty PGR office for permission.
+Candidates must be available to attend the oral examination from the time that the thesis / dissertation is submitted.
+Candidates may only delay their oral examination in very exceptional circumstances and must apply to the PGR office for permission.

-The appropriate school/department/division or Faculty PGR office is responsible for informing the candidate of the time and location of the oral examination not less than ten working days before the examination.
+The appropriate PGR office is responsible for informing the candidate of the time and location of the oral examination not less than ten working days before the examination.

-10. The Oral Examination – Examining Committee
+6. The Oral Examination – Examining Committee

-The examining committee for a doctoral degree must comprise at least an internal examiner and an external examiner, except in the circumstances outlined in the University’s Nomination of Examiners & Independent Chairs for Postgraduate Research Degree Examinations Policy.
+The examining committee for a PGR degree must comprise at least an internal examiner and an external examiner, except in the circumstances outlined in the University’s Nomination of Examiners & Independent Chairs for Postgraduate Research Degree Examinations Policy.

 An independent chair may also be present under the circumstances detailed in the Nomination of Examiners & Independent Chairs for Postgraduate Research Degree Examinations Policy.